played its final performance on Sunday, February 22

-YOU CAN'T TAKE IT WITH YOU, one of the most popular comedies in America is back—with a hilarious ensemble cast ready to light up Broadway.
+YOU CAN'T TAKE IT WITH YOU, one of the most popular comedies in America is back — with the funniest ensemble to ever light up Broadway.

 This Pulitzer Prize-winning, uproarious family affair is led by the legendary James Earl Jones, and features an outrageous cast of 20, including Golden Globe® nominee Rose Byrne (Neighbors, Bridesmaids), Tony Award® nominee Kristine Nielsen (Vanya and Sonia and Masha and Spike), Tony Award® nominee Annaleigh Ashford (Kinky Boots, Masters of Sex) and Tony Award® winner Elizabeth Ashley.

 Long before “Modern Family,” there was the Sycamore family.
-Now playing at the Longacre Theatre, you can join this madcap clan as they live, love and laugh in an evening sure to end up with fireworks.
+Now playing at the Longacre Theatre, you can join this madcap clan as they live, love and laugh in an evening of pure comic fireworks.
 Don't let them light the fuse without you!

 James Earl Jones made his Broadway debut in 1957 and has won Tonys® for The Great White Hope, Fences; Tony® nom. for On Golden Pond; Drama Desk Awards for Othello, Les Blancs, Hamlet, The Cherry Orchard, Fences; Obie Awards for Clandestine on the Morning Line, The Apple, Moon on a Rainbow Shawl, Baal; a Theater World Award for Moon on a Rainbow Shawl; the L.A.
 Critics Circle Award for Fences; and an Olivier Award nom for Cat on a Hot Tin Roof.
 Additional theater credits include: Broadway, London and Australian productions of Driving Miss Daisy.
 Most recent Broadway: The Best Man for which he received a Tony® nomination.
 Jones is also an award-winning film and TV actor and has been presented with the Lifetime Achievement Oscar®.